becoinc/sdk_resources/beco_SDK_Android_user_guide.md

 Once you call `startScan` the SDK will continue to scan for beacons until `stopScan` is called.
-The SDK will automatically stay running in the background and wake the phone up when possible to process beacon information when permitted by the Android OS.
-The SDK will also automatically stay running in the background if the App is swiped closed.
+The SDK will automatically stay running in the background and wake the phone up when possible to process beacon information when permitted by the OS.
+The SDK is designed to automatically stay running in the background if the App is swiped closed.

-The SDK will hit in the background for roughly fifteen minutes before the OS prevents the SDK from waking the phone to process beacon information.
-Light user interaction with the device every fifteen minutes will allow the SDK to continue running the background consistently; less frequent interaction will result in inconsistent background behavior.
-This behavior is heavily dependent on OS version.
+We are aware that currently background behavior on Android is heavily dependent on OS version and the settings a user chooses to enable.
+Contact us for specific details.

 ## **DOCUMENT REVISION SUMMARY**
 Revision | Summary of Changes